 Health and safety

-We always recommend a firm feel for cot mattresses.
-Soft and ‘cushiony’ cot mattresses do have the potential to inhibit breathing that may cause Sudden Infant Death Syndrome (SIDS) through asphyxiation (suffocation).
+We always recommend a firm feel for baby sleep surfaces.
+Soft and ‘cushiony’ surfaces do have the potential to inhibit breathing that may cause Sudden Infant Death Syndrome (SIDS) through asphyxiation (suffocation).
 Interestingly, the Australian standard that tests for cot mattress firmness is not mandatory, but cot beds are required to meet the AS/NZS 2172 standard for Children’s Household Cots.

 Still need help?